 Ingram Micro Services worked with The Grommet to resolve critical pain points around drop shipping:

 With so many drop shippers, The Grommet had difficulty managing order information.
 This led to issues with tracking numbers, and without accurate tracking, the company couldn’t monitor the performance of its suppliers.
 “Suppliers would be posting tracking numbers manually into our system and a customer might receive their item before they even received their tracking number.
 It was a real problem for us,” said Jason McCarthy, Director of Grommet Wholesale.

 - Challenges with inconsistent customer experience

-The checkout experience varied depending on whether an item was drop shipped or fulfilled by The Grommet (via Ingram Micro Commerce & Fulfillment).
+The checkout experience varied depending on whether an item was drop shipped or fulfilled by The Grommet (via Ingram Micro Services).
 “It needed to make sense and be a clean experience,” said Jason, reflecting on the variance in shipping rates customers would previously see as a result of the mixed fulfillment model.
 Not only were shipping rates different, but orders arrived with inconsistent branding, which impacted the company’s image.
 Standardization was becoming increasingly difficult as the number of suppliers grew.

 - Multiple shipping accounts prevented access to clean data

 When shipping, suppliers often used their own accounts, which meant The Grommet couldn’t aggregate order volume.
 This made it impossible to receive volume-related shipping discounts or to accurately calculate shipping costs and profit margins.
 “We didn’t have any cost data, so when we would do our financial reporting, we essentially had to estimate what it cost us to ship all of our packages.
 That was just not a sustainable solution,” said Todd.

 The solution and results